Introduction to Chaos Theory

 y' = x(ρ − z) − y

-z' = xy - ßz
+z' = xy − βz

 The purpose of these equations is to "relate the properties of a two-dimensional fluid layer uniformly warmed from below and cooled from above."[3] x is proportional to the rate of convection, y is proportional to the horizontal temperature variation, and z is proportional to the vertical temperature variation.[3]

-The values σ (sigma), ρ (rho), and ß (beta), are constants that can be changed, but picking random numbers will likely result in the particles flying towards infinity.
-The most common constants, picked by Lorenz himself are:
+The values σ sigma, ρ rho, and β beta are constants that can be changed, but picking random numbers will likely result in the particles flying towards infinity.
+The most common constants, picked by Lorenz himself, are:

 σ = 10